Arbeitsbereich

 Ugofilippo Basellini, Diego Alburez-Gutierrez, Emilio Zagheni; in Zusammenarbeit mit Marco Bonetti (Bocconi University, Milan, Italien), Carlo Giovanni Camarda (French National Institute for Demographic Studies, Paris, Frankreich)

-In this project, we analyze and monitor the initial spread of COVID-19 and propose new methods to estimate excess mortality.
-The goal is to provide researchers and policy makers alike with insights into and real-time information on the evolution of the pandemic.
+We analyze and monitor the initial spread of COVID-19 and propose new methods to estimate excess mortality.
+The goal is to provide researchers and policy-makers alike with insights into and real-time information on the evolution of the pandemic.
 Ausführliche Beschreibung

 Covid-19 in Italien